Top Reason Aging Clients Keep Working2

-A 2014 EBRI (Employee Benefits Research Institute) surveyed working retirees about their reasons for working.
-The number one reason was that they enjoyed it (54%).2 While money alone is the appeal for many to continue working past traditional retirement age, others see work as providing a sense of purpose, personal meaning, and a vital connection to the social network of people they spend more waking hours with than their family.3
+A 2021 EBRI (Employee Benefits Research Institute) surveyed working retirees about their reasons for working.
+The number one reason was that they want to stay active and involved (88 percent).
+A second reason was that they enjoyed working (78%).2 While money alone is the appeal for many to continue working past their traditional retirement age, others see work as providing a sense of purpose, personal meaning, and a vital connection to the social network of people they spend more waking hours with than their family.

 If your clients want to keep working, ask them what they enjoy doing, what they’re good at, or if there’s something they've always wanted to try.
 Share any insights you’ve observed about what they like or don’t like about their career experience.
 If they’re already working, and they like their job, ask if they’ve talked with their employer about staying with them, either full- or part-time.

 If your client fears they've aged out of the workplace, share these facts: